INFORMSJoC/2022.0285/README.md

 python avg.py
 ```

 For testing, this [script](test.sh) can be used to infer the results based on the trained model.
+To test the cross-subreddit and cross-platform data, the parameters `--data_path` and `--test_prefix` should be set to corresponding subreddit or platform name.

 ```
 cd scripts